LogoLogo

 The score should be computed once, at the end of the "choice" stage.
 To coordinate this computation, we do it on the server side, in the onStageEnded callback function in server/src/callbacks.js.
 This function gets triggered at the end of each stage, and receives the recently closed stage object as an argument.

 The first thing we need to do is make sure that our code only gets run at the end of the Choice stage.
-We can do this by adding a guard clause at the beginning of the onStageEnded function that stops execution of the function by returning from the function early, if it detects that the newly-ended stage was not a Choice stage.
+We can do this by adding a at the beginning of the onStageEnded function that stops execution of the function by returning from the function early, if it detects that the newly-ended stage was not a Choice stage.
 To test this we can include a console.log statement that should only print after the choice stage.

 Empirica.onStageEnded(({ stage }) => {